 An Effective Apology is Specific

 It’s hard to hold others accountable for behavior we’ve either participated in or could easily see ourselves engaging in.
 We don’t want to be the snitches–until the alternative is worse.
 We cover for our friend, until we’re the ones being pulled off our planes home and held by foreign authorities.
-We cover for our siblings who got caught smoking at school, until we get grounded–exactly as I should have been when my mom found out.
+Until we get grounded for it (as we should be), we cover for our siblings who got caught smoking at school.

 Here’s what that apology sounded like: